ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 In addition to defining a prefix for account balances, the HyperSDK actually requires us to define other prefixes as well (such as those for storing fees, the latest block height, etc.).
-However, we can pass in a default layout which handles those other prefixes, leaving us with just having to define a balance prefix.
+However, we can pass in a default layout which handles those other prefixes.

-As for `metadata.DefaultMinimumPrefix`, this prefix is the lowest prefix available to us if we use the default layout.
-By using this prefix, we have the following contract:

-- Using any user-defined prefix that is equal to or greater than `metadata.DefaultMinimumPrefix` will not result in any state collisions with the HyperSDK
-- Using any user-defined prefix that is less than `metadata.DefaultMinimumPrefix` will most likely cause a state collision with the HyperSDK

-In layman's terms, we can think of prefixes less than `metadata.DefaultMinimumPrefix` as prefixes that *only the HyperSDK should touch*, and any prefixes greater than `metadata.DefaultMinimumPrefix` as prefixes that the VM developer can use.
+What prefix do we use though?
+Since we're using a default layout, we can use `metadata.DefaultMinimumPrefix` (i.e. the lowest prefix available to us).
+By using this prefix (or anything greater than it), we avoid any state colisions with the HyperSDK.
+Using any prefix less than `metadata.DefaultMinimumPrefix` may result in a state collision that could break your VM!

 ### Defining Account Balance Keys